 (f) You must install, operate, and maintain each CPMS or other measurement device according to your O&M plan.
 You must record all information needed to document conformance with these requirements.

 (g) In the event of an exceedance of an established emissions limitation (including an operating limit), you must restore operation of the emissions source (including the control device and associated capture system) to its normal or usual manner or operation as expeditiously as practicable in accordance with good air pollution control practices for minimizing emissions.
-The response shall include minimizing the period of any startup, shutdown or malfunction and taking any necessary corrective actions to restore normal operation and prevent the likely recurrence of the exceedance.
-You must record the date and time correction action was initiated, the correction action taken, and the date corrective action was completed.
+The response shall include taking any necessary corrective actions to restore normal operation and prevent the likely recurrence of the exceedance.
+You must record the date and time corrective action was initiated, the corrective action taken, and the date corrective action was completed.

 (h) If you choose to comply with an emissions limit in §63.10895(c) using emissions averaging, you must calculate and record for each calendar month the pounds of PM or total metal HAP per ton of metal melted from the group of all metal melting furnaces at your foundry.
 You must calculate and record the weighted average pounds per ton emissions rate for the group of all metal melting furnaces at the foundry determined from the performance test procedures in §63.10898(d) and (e).